danielbarczynski/learning-react/README.md

 Yet another repo for learning ReactJS purposes.
-Every exercise is in the different commit.
+Every exercise is in the different commit or branch